 A hand-wound watch must be regularly wound using the crown in order to ensure its smooth running.
 This operation can be done at any time of the day without any risk of damaging the movement.
 Manual winding is complete when one can sense a certain resistance of the crown.
 To avoid damaging the movement, it is therefore important not to force the crown beyond this point.
 Some L.U.C. models can be indefinitely wound because they have a so-called “slipping spring” system fitted to the barrel.
 This system avoids any excessive tension of the springs and prevents the winding from locking and the barrel spring from breaking when the barrel is completely rewound.

 Hand-wound L.U.C.
 Tourbillion models come with a winding assistance tool that facilitates the adjustment of the watch.
 As these models require a longer winding, the winding assistance tool has been developed to make this operation more comfortable.
 The tool must not be used when adjusting the hours and minutes, since it could damage the winding stem and crown.

-Chopard jewelry models are crafted with great care in our workshops and subjected to a series of rigorous tests.
+Chopard jewellery models are crafted with great care in our workshops and subjected to a series of rigorous tests.

-Your Chopard jewelry is warranted for a period of (2) years from the date of original purchase from an authorized Chopard dealer against any manufacturing defects under normal use, after such defects have been confirmed by our technicians.
+Your Chopard jewellery is warranted for a period of (2) years from the date of original purchase from an authorised Chopard dealer against any manufacturing defects under normal use, after such defects have been confirmed by our technicians.
 This limited warranty does not cover damage arising from normal wear and tear, accidents or improper use.